openssl/openssl/doc/designs/quic-design/congestion-control.md

 RFC 9002 considers part of the congestion controller being part of the ACK manager in our implementation.
 See the comments in `include/internal/quic_cc.h` and `ssl/quic/quic_ackm.c` for more information.

+The congestion control API may be revised to allow pluggable congestion controllers via a provider-based interface in the future.